CrazyTim/sublime-merge-vs-sourcetree/README.md

   *(Sourcetree only bolds the branch name, which is hard to see with lots of branches)*

 - Easily inspect the state of any file as of a certain commit (`Right-Click` on a commit > `View Tree`).
+This opens a "blame" view of the file where you can see the relative age of each line.

-  *Source tree only shows you files that where modified as part of the commit.*
+  *Source tree only shows you files that where modified as part of the commit.
+You can open up a blame view but it calls it "[??]".*

+- Diff shows you the individual characters that have changed.

+  *(Sourcetree doesn't have this feature)*

 - Easy to copy text from the diff view (SourceTree only allows you to copy line-by-line).